Auburn University: Equestrian

-Notable club sports
+Club sports

-Wrestling

 At the conclusion of the 1980-1981 NCAA Wrestling season, Auburn University became the first SEC team to place Top 10 in the country.
 Coached by Ohio wrestling legend Tom Milkovich, Auburn claimed the SEC title en route to a historic season boasting three All-Americans and 6 NCAA qualifiers.
 However, with the emergence of Title IX and the decline of wrestling in the SEC, Auburn found itself without a varsity program after the 1980-81 season.
-Since 1997 Auburn has competed in the National Collegiate Wrestling Association (NCWA) as the Auburn University Wrestling Club, placing 24 All-Americans, a National Champion, and six Top-10 finishes at the Division 1 National Championships.
-Auburn, headed by President Justin King, looks to further this success in its 26th year of membership in the NCWA.

-Rugby

 The Auburn University Rugby Football Club was founded in 1973.
 Auburn plays Division 1 college rugby in the Southeastern Collegiate Rugby Conference against traditional SEC rivals such as Alabama and Georgia.
 Auburn rugby is one of only two club sports at Auburn with an endowment fund, resulting in the university allocating additional resources to rugby.

 Traditions

 Auburn University has many traditions including a creed, an alma mater, a fight song, a battle cry, a mascot and several notable game-day traditions including an eagle flying over the football field.
+The official colors are: